welbornprod/colrc/doc_deps/tests.md

 # ColrC Testing

 ColrC uses [snow](https://github.com/mortie/snow) for testing.
-There are several test targets in the `makefile` that do diferent things.
+There are several test targets in the `makefile` that do different things.
 Some of them are for quick sanity-checking, some use compiler protections, and some use Valgrind.
 There is also a test runner (`run_tests.sh`) that provides an easy way to run tests through a wrapper program like `valgrind` or `kdbg`/`gdb`.